 “If I went to work, I would have finished the report and would finally get a promotion.”

 4. If I allowed myself to … (the answer to the previous question), what terrible thing would happen in my life?

 “If I finally finished writing a report and got a promotion, all my friends and colleagues would start to envy me and would turn away from me.”

-In our example, a person really wants to get a promotion, but the fear of losing good relations with his colleagues prevents him from it.
-And the disease in this case is only an external obstacle.
-The point is that this person in fact does not even know for sure how his friends would react to his promotion, so it is only his judgment.
+In our example, a person really wants to get a promotion, but the fear of losing good relations with their colleagues prevents them from it.
+The disease, in this case, is only an external obstacle.
+The point is that this person, in fact, does not even know for sure how their friends would react to their promotion, so it is only their own judgment.